100 Plus Things To Do In Central Florida This Fall

 Day of Admission Ticket, $20 per person for everyone

-The 44th annual Longwood Fall Festival is excited to announce the rebranding of the event, formerly known as the Longwood Arts Festival.
+The 44th annual Longwood Fall Festival is excited to announce the event’s rebranding, formerly known as the Longwood Arts Festival.
 The festival features a free kid zone, great food, live entertainment, and more than 150 vendors.

-Visitors can see and buy gems, beads, metaphysical stones, and other items during this annual showcase put on by the Central Florida Mineral and Gem Society.
+Visitors can see and buy gems, beads, metaphysical stones, and other items during this annual showcase by the Central Florida Mineral and Gem Society.

 Activities: Demonstrations, auctions, kids’ table, slice mining for gems, and hourly door prizes.
 Where: FL National Guard Armory.
 2809 Fern Creek Ave., Orlando, Florida 32806, United States Cost: $5 for adults, $2 for students or under 16.